Man-page¶

 Generate roff/troff man pages from Click commands.

-Produces one man page per command, mirroring the man-pages(7) section structure documented in Man-page layout: NAME, SYNOPSIS, DESCRIPTION, OPTIONS, COMMANDS, ENVIRONMENT, FILES and EXIT STATUS.
+Produces one man page per command, mirroring the man-pages(7) section structure documented in Man-page: NAME, SYNOPSIS, DESCRIPTION, OPTIONS, COMMANDS, ENVIRONMENT, FILES and EXIT STATUS.

 This is Click Extra’s answer to the unmaintained click-man package.
 It improves on it by: